 - Ground Rules:

-- When in the audience, students are expected to be actively engaged in the presentation.
-This means checking to see if every step of the presentation is clear and convincing, and speaking up when it is not.
-When there are gaps in the reasoning, the students in class will work together to fill the gaps.
+- You are also expected to be actively engaged in the discussions on the Cyberboard.
+This means challenging the presenter to see if every step of the presentation is clear and convincing, and insisting when it is not.
+When there are gaps in the reasoning, you may help to fill the gaps.

 - The instructor serves as a moderator.
-His major contribution in class will consist of asking guiding and probing questions.
-He will also occasionally give short presentations to put topics into a wider context, or to briefly talk about additional concepts not dealt with in the notes.
+His major contribution will consist of posting guiding and probing questions.
+He will also occasionally give short video presentations to put topics into a wider context, or to briefly talk about additional concepts not dealt with in the notes.

 - The instructor is an important resource.
-He expects frequent visits from all students in class during his office hours – many more visits than in a “normal" class.
-Among other things, students probably will want to come to the instructor’s office to ask questions about concepts and assigned problems, they will probably occasionally want to show the instructor their work before presenting it in class, and they probably will have times when they just want to talk about the frustrations they may experience.
+The office hours are usually well attended by students – much more so than in a “normal" class.
+Among other things, students probably will want to ask questions about concepts and assigned problems, they will probably occasionally want to show the instructor their work before posting it, and they probably will have times when they just want to talk about the frustrations they may experience.

 - It is of paramount importance that we all agree to create a class atmosphere that is supportive and non-threatening to all participants.
-Disparaging remarks will be tolerated neither from students nor from the instructor.
+Disparaging oral or written remarks will be tolerated neither from students nor from the instructor.

 - Drop Policy.
-The class schedule lists Thursday, March 29, as the last day to drop with an automatic "W".
-The College of Science will not approve any drop requests after that date.
+The class schedule lists Thursday, April 1, as the last day to drop with an automatic "W".
+After the deadline, I can only drop you from the course with a grade of "F".